A Limiting Analysis on Regularization of Singular SDP and its Implication to Infeasible Interior-point Algorithms: Main Results

 In this context, it is worth mentioning that the following asymptotic strong duality results

 and

-are obtained as corollaries of the classical asymptotic strong duality theorem established in the 1950's and 1960's \cite{Duffin1957,bams/1183530289}.
-This theorem received renewed attention with the emergence of conic linear programming; see, for instance, \cite{BS00,Renegar_book_2001,Luo96dualityand,Luo97dualityresults} and Chapter 2 of \cite{sturm_high}.
-We will prove (i) and (ii) in the next section (see {Theorem~\ref{3.2}}).
+are obtained as corollaries of the classical asymptotic strong duality theorem established in the 1950's and 1960's \cite{Duffin1957,bams/1183530289}. { This theory} received renewed attention with the emergence of conic linear programming; see, for instance, \cite{BS00,Renegar_book_2001,Luo96dualityand,Luo97dualityresults} and Chapter 2 of \cite{sturm_high}.
+We will prove (i) and (ii) in the next section, see {Theorem~\ref{3.2}}.
+In comparison with the classical asymptotic strong duality theorem, Theorem~\ref{3.2} considers a smaller perturbation space.

 Now we are ready to describe the main results.
 They are developed to interpolate between (i) and (ii).
 The first result is the following theorem. \begin{theorem} Let $\alpha \geq 0$, $\beta \geq 0$ and $(\alpha,\beta)\not=(0,0)$.
 If the problem is asymptotically pd-feasible, then $\lim_{t\downarrow 0} v(t\alpha, t\beta)$ exists. \end{theorem} Here we remark that Theorem~\ref{2.1} includes the case where the limit is $\pm \infty$.
 Theorem~\ref{2.1} implies that the limit of the optimal value of the perturbed system exists but it is a function of the direction used to approach $(0,0)$.
 For $\theta \in [0,\pi/2]$, let us consider the function